-General guidance on the requirements for assessment can be found in the Assessor Guidance document available on the City & Guilds web site www.nptc.org.uk.
+General guidance on the requirements for assessment can be found in the Assessor Guidance document available on the City & Guilds website www.nptc.org.uk.

-The assessor must complete the Practical Table mark sheet for each candidate which should be kept by the assessor for a minimum period of twelve months.
+The assessor must complete the practical table mark sheet for each candidate.
+This must be kept by the assessor for a minimum period of twelve months.